 When necessary and especially for procedures, the order entry application is linked to the Appointment and Scheduling application to ensure that resources are available to carry out the order especially for certain tests like surgical operations, biopsy (FNAC), X-ray examinations and endoscopy.

-The Order Entry-Result Reporting System contributes to efficient, effective, appropriate and safe patient care by providing the means to:
+The Order Entry System contributes to efficient, effective, appropriate and safe patient care by providing the means to: